tidepool-org/hydrophone/docs/README.md

 `https://s3-us-west-2.amazonaws.com/tidepool-dev-asset/img/tidepool_logo_light_x2.png`

-Currently, only the backend engineering team has access to these buckets, so all image change requests should go through Darin.
+Currently, only the backend engineering team has access to these buckets, so all image change requests should go through the backend engineering team lead.

 During development, you should change the image sources to use files in the local `img` folder.
 This way, you won't need to ask to have the files uploaded to S3 until you're sure they're ready for QA.
 This is also helpful, as it keeps a record of intended file changes in version control.